-• Adhesive labels and odour-free fine point permanent marker to label the cups.

-- Top-loading weighing scales with an accuracy of 0.1g. - Temperature-controlled heating equipment such as dry-bath incubator (Annexes, Figure 91), heating block, warming plate (Annexes, Figure 92), oven with trays (Annexes, Figure 94a), food dehydrator (Annexes, Figure 94b), or bain-marie (Annexes, Figure 94c). - A non-contact infrared thermometer (0-100°C or 32-212°F) to measure cacao mass temperature (Annexes, Figure 73). - A digital timer. - A serrated knife and cutting board for cutting the solid cacao mass samples or a spoon or spatula to dig out the cacao mass out of a jar (Annexes, Figure 88 and Figure 89).
+- Adhesive labels and odour-free fine point permanent marker to label the cups. - Top-loading weighing scales with an accuracy of 0.1g. - Temperature-controlled heating equipment such as dry-bath incubator (Annexes, Figure 92), heating block, warming plate (Annexes, Figure 93), oven with trays (Annexes, Figure 95a), food dehydrator (Annexes, Figure 95b), or bain-marie (Annexes, Figure 95c). - A non-contact infrared thermometer (0-100°C or 32-212°F) to measure cacao mass temperature (Annexes, Figure 74). - · A digital timer. - · A metal or plastic odourless tasting spatula. - A serrated knife and cutting board for cutting the solid cacao mass samples or a spoon or spatula to dig out the cacao mass out of a jar (Annexes, Figure 89 and Figure 90).
 It is important to avoid scraping in order to get enough cacao mass that was not exposed to the surface. - A list of the serving sequence (three-digit codes generated randomly) of cacao mass samples for the evaluation session (see Chapter 16 'General guidelines for sensory evaluation').